Seth Klarman: Philanthropy

-Klarman started The Klarman Family Foundation ($255 million in assets as of 2010) which donates to medical causes, Jewish organizations (such as the American Jewish Committee, Boston's Combined Jewish Philanthropies and Gann Academy), and Israeli causes.
-Klarman is the chairman of Facing History and Ourselves which develops classroom programs to combat antisemitism and bigotry.
+Klarman started the Klarman Family Foundation, which donates to medical causes, Jewish organizations (such as the American Jewish Committee, Boston's Combined Jewish Philanthropies and Gann Academy), and Israeli causes.
+Klarman is the chairman of Facing History and Ourselves, which develops classroom programs to combat antisemitism and bigotry.
 Klarman also is active with the Israel Project, a pro-Israel advocacy group that collects and provides information on Israel for journalists.
 He donated $4 million to the organization between 2008 and 2010.
 He is the key U.S. investor behind The Times of Israel, an online English-language newspaper which reports on Israel, the region and the Jewish world.

 In 2013, Klarman donated the lead capital to fund the $61 million building at Cornell University named the Seth '79 and Beth Klarman Humanities Building, more simply known as Klarman Hall.
 A year later, he donated money to Harvard Business School to construct a "conference center/auditorium and performance space," named Klarman Hall.
 It opened in 2018.
 In 2019, Cornell University announced that Klarman had donated significant funds to help establish a new postdoctoral fellowship program at the school, the Klarman Fellowships.